iWriteGigs

 Question #4

-D It accurately states that behaviors are influenced by both biology and the environment
+C It accurately states that behaviors and intelligence are influenced by our biology more than the environment

 Question #5